Tentekehls/Tentekehls.github.io/README.md

 ### Exporting
-If you are replacing base outfits in game:
+#### If you are replacing base outfits in game:

 Duplicate your Physics Mesh twice and name each of them to match the 3 original PonyTailPhysics Assets:

 CH_P_EVE_09_PonytailPhysicsAsset

 CH_P_EVE_09_TypeB_PonytailPhysicsAsset

 CH_P_EVE_09_TypeC_PonytailPhysicsAsset

 Then package your mod as normal and place in the appropriate folder in game.

 PonyTail Clipping Should no longer be occurring.

-If using Custom NanoSuit:
+#### If using Custom NanoSuit:

-Package your mod as normal for CNS.
+Package your mod as normal for CNS with the new PonyTail PhysicsAsset in your Outfits folder in the OutfitMods folder.

 Navigate to and open your dekcns.json file.

 Under OutfitPaths, add a line for PonyPhysics with the path to your PonyTail Physics Asset.

 This Should Look Something like this:

 PonyPhysics": "/Game/OutfitMods/TestPhysics/CH_P_EVE_09_TypeB_PonytailPhysicsAsset.CH_P_EVE_09_TypeB_PonytailPhysicsAsset"

 <img width="1114" height="401" alt="image" src="https://github.com/user-attachments/assets/dd9573cf-fe73-40c3-8f37-867e39ec912f" />

 Save your dekcns.json file and clipping should now be fixed in game.

 Note that you can only have one PonyPhysics reference per outfit.

 If you have multiple Outfits with different mesh sizes in OutfitPaths then you will need to split them up into seperate outfits, each with their own UniqueFitID or use OutfitData.

 If any parameter in OutfitData is used, including PonyPhysics then OutfitPaths is ignored and you must fully configure OutfitData.

+Guide on using OutfitData:
 https://github.com/Dekita/SB-CustomNanosuitSystem-Docs/blob/main/guides/cns-json-advanced.md

 Final Result: